justinmeiners/efficient-programming-with-components/00_foreword.md

 **How accurate is this text?**

-These are course notes, not a transcript.
+The goal of this project is to provide course notes, not a transcript.
 I try to discern and communicate his intended message, not necessarily make a historical record of the conversation.

-If Alex is sharing a strong opinion or giving a speech, it is likely an exact quote (minus grammar and filler words).
+If Alex is sharing a strong opinion or giving a speech, I usually quote him exactly (with corrections to grammar) to avoid misinterpreting him.
-The technical exposition is where
-I have rearranged and filled in missing parts for educational purposes.
+The technical exposition is where significant rearrangements and have been made for educational purposes.